Nonparametric Cointegrating Regression Functions with Endogeneity and Semi-Long Memory: Abstract

 \section{Abstract}

-This article focuses on cointegrating regression models in which covariate processes exhibit long range or semi-long range memory behaviors, and may involve endogeneity in which covariate and response error terms are not independent.
-We assume semi-long range memory is produced in the covariate process by tempering of random shock coefficients.
-The fundamental properties of long memory processes are thus retained in the covariate process.
-We modify a test statistic proposed for the long memory case by \cite{WP2016} to be suitable in the semi-long range memory setting.
-The limiting distribution is derived for this modified statistic and shown to depend only on the local memory process of standard Brownian motion.
-Because, unlike the original statistic of \cite{WP2016}, the limit distribution is independent of the differencing parameter of fractional Brownian motion, it is pivotal.
-Through simulation we investigate properties of nonparametric function estimation for semi-long range memory cointegrating models, and consider behavior of both the modified test statistic under semi-long range memory and the original statistic under long range memory.
-We also provide a brief empirical example.
+This article develops nonparametric cointegrating regression models with endogeneity and semi-long memory.
+We assume that semi-long memory is produced in the regressor process by tempering of random shock coefficients.
+The fundamental properties of long memory processes are thus retained in the regressor process.
+Nonparametric nonlinear cointegrating regressions with serially dependent errors and endogenous regressors driven by long memory innovations have been considered in \cite{WP2016}.
+That work also implemented a statistical specification test for testing whether the regression function follows a parametric form.
+The limit theory of test statistic involves the local time of fractional Brownian motion.
+The present paper modifies the test statistic to be suitable for the semi-long memory case.
+With this modification, the limit theory for the test involves the local time of the standard Brownian motion and is free of the unknown parameter $d$.
+Through simulation studies, we investigate the properties of nonparametric regression function estimation as well as test statistic.
+We also demonstrate the use of test statistic through actual data sets.